Blog posts tagged in Module 9

 Fitness and Health

-Aircraft maintenance certifying staff and technicians often undertake work which is physically demanding as well as being called on to work in multiple environments include cold and heat, wind and rain.
+Aircraft maintenance certifying staff and technicians often undertake work that is physically demanding as well as being called on to work in multiple environments, including cold and heat, wind and rain.

 Maintenance Management Focus

-Supervisors and Managers have an important role to ensuring that safety and safe working practices is a top down leadership “led” objective which is instilled in mechanics and certifying staff and visible throughout the business.
+Supervisors and Managers have an important role in ensuring that safety and safe working practices are a top-down leadership “led” objective that is instilled in mechanics and certifying staff and visible throughout the business.

 Considering Supervisors